flexera-public/policy_templates/cost/flexera/cco/cheaper_regions/README.md

 This policy has the following input parameters required when launching the policy.

 - *Billing Center Name* - The list of Billing centers to check against
-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email Addresses* - A list of email addresses to notify

 ## Policy Actions